darena67/rvtaxgroup/content/blog/how-do-you-file-taxes-for-rv-or-trailer-rental.md

 **Step one**. *Figure out how to classify your motor home* – as a lodging facility or a transportation vehicle.
 Both the courts and the IRS have had trouble trying to figure out when the motor home is a business vehicle and when it is a business lodging facility.
 It is our opinion that an RV that was put up on rental websites should be classified as a lodging facility (unless you also use it for business transportation, which overcomplicates things and is a subject of a different conversation)

-**Step two.** Figure out how you will be measuring the business use of your motorhome**.** Will it be miles or days?
+**Step two.** Figure out how you will be measuring the business use of your motorhome.
+Will it be miles or days?
 In ***[Shirley](https://www.courtlistener.com/opinion/4557820/shirley-v-commr/)*** the court wrestled with this question, trying to decide whether the motor home was primarily for lodging or transportation. *The court noted that deciding primary use requires finding a common denominator and then measuring the result*.
 For example:

 • When you measure the primary use of a vehicle, you track mileage and tally the results.
 Thus, with 20,000 miles for business and 5,000 personal miles, you have 80 percent business use.